Bangladesh Television: 1971–1997: Independence and government monopoly

+It began relaying broadcasts of CNN and BBC in 1992, marking the first presence of foreign television in Bangladesh.
+In 1994, BTV telecasted its first private production, a one-hour play, Prachir Periye, directed by Atiqul Haque Chowdhury.
+A commission for the formulation of the autonomy policy of Bangladesh Television, as well as Bangladesh Betar, was founded in September 1996 in order to reform Bangladeshi state media.
+It issued a report recommending granting BTV its autonomy the next year on 30 June.
+The network established its Chittagong station on 19 December 1996.
+In May 1997, Bangladesh Television received an Asiavision Award for its coverage of the cyclone that occurred in that year.

-1997–2018: Decline of BTV and rise of private television
+1997–2024: Decline of BTV and rise of private television

 Bangladesh Television was the sole television broadcaster in Bangladesh until the launch of ATN Bangla on satellite television in 1997, and Ekushey Television on terrestrial in 2000.
 As competition grew over the years, BTV declined and stagnated, and privately owned television channels gained more popularity among locals.

-A 2017 survey by the Bangladesh Cable TV Viewers Forum stated that only around 25% to 30% of the cable television audience watch local television, among them BTV gained the lowest viewership (1.2% of the audience watched BTV), and was mostly watched by rural audiences, who only have access to terrestrial television.
-The network's director general, Haroon Or Rashid, once stated that if BTV does not change, it will become 'obsolete'.

 However, up to 2003, Bangladesh Television had established fourteen relay stations, covering 93% of the country.
 In 2004, Bangladesh Television began international satellite broadcasts via BTV World.
+In March 2005, Ferdous Ara Begum was appointed the first female Director General of BTV.
 In April 2005, the Bangladeshi adaptation of Sesame Street, Sisimpur, debuted on BTV, which still airs the series as of today.
 Due to a power outage caused by the North Indian Ocean cyclone on 17 November 2007, BTV temporarily ceased transmissions for nearly three hours that day.

 A new license office was inaugurated at the headquarters of BTV in 2008, according to a press release.
-In 2009, the Government of Bangladesh decided to reserve terrestrial television frequencies in the country solely to Bangladesh Television.
+In 2009, the government of Bangladesh decided to reserve terrestrial television frequencies in the country solely for Bangladesh Television.
 The BBC World Service developed two television series for BTV, Bishaash and BBC Janala Mojay Mojay Shekha, to promote the English language to Bangladeshi audiences.
 Both series premiered on the network in October 2010.

 Its sister, Sangsad Television, was launched on 25 January 2011, which simultaneously broadcasts live programming from the Jatiya Sangsad Bhaban.
 On the same day, BTV commenced experimental broadcasts on digital terrestrial television in Dhaka, Chittagong, and Khulna.
+BTV was available for streaming on phones through Teletalk's 3G services in October 2012.
 On 5 November 2012, to compete with privately owned local television channels, BTV began broadcasting for 24 hours via satellite television, while still retaining the 18-hour broadcast on terrestrial.

 In June 2014, an unused frequency of BTV was scrapped as it disrupted 3G services of mobile operators in Bangladesh.
 On 24 June 2014, as lightning struck on the tower of Bangladesh Television's Patuakhali relay station, terrestrial broadcasts from there temporarily halted, as a result of the damages caused by the lightning.
 BTV, along with GTV and Maasranga Television, broadcast the 2016 Asia Cup.
 Bangladesh Television opened the country's first television museum on 1 December 2016.